-- 1. Project Implementation: Describe the project, the activities that will take place, and how the project meets the National Objective checked on previous page. - 2.
-Project Impact and Need: Describe how the project will address deficiencies in the community and how it will positively impact businesses and individuals within the community.
-Pay particular attention to the goals and objectives of the program as described. - 3.
-Project Financing: Describe why CDBG funding is needed and other sources of income or grants that have been pursued.
+- 6. Scope of work Provide a brief list of construction activities and location(s) where they will take place, equipment and other purchases to be included in the project, any acquisition and/or relocation that will be required, etc. - 7.
+Extent to which CDBG funding is needed to complete the project Describe why CDBG funding is needed to complete the project and identify other sources of income or grants that have been pursued.
 Describe the various methods that will be used to fund the project and include the status of other grant or loan applications.
-Attach supporting documentation that verifies the status of other financing that is secured, committed, pending, etc. (e.g. award and/or commitment letters from other government agencies, municipal resolutions for financing, TID creation, etc.).
-Important Note: Include the project financing/match funding attachments with the UGLG's "Financial Attachments and Supporting Documents" (applicable to Part 9 Budget and Matching Funds) in this application rather than with the UGLG's "Other Attachments and Supporting Documentation" (applicable to Part 5 Project Need).
+Attach supporting documentation that verifies the status of other financing that is secured, committed, pending, etc. (e.g. award and/or commitment letters from other government agencies, municipal resolutions for financing, TID creation, etc.), if available.
+Important Note: Include the project financing/match funding attachments with the UGLG's "Financial Attachments and Supporting Documents" (applicable to Part 9 Budget and Matching Funds) in the CDBG application rather than with the UGLG's "Other Attachments and Supporting Documentation" (applicable to Part 5 Project Need).

-Any additional/supporting documentation for Project Need may not exceed 30 pages and must be titled using the Attachments and Supporting Documentation Checklist on pages 13-14 of the application form.
-Applicants must ensure that the additional documentation provided supports the data included in the application.
+All additional/supporting documentation for Project Need may not exceed 20 pages and must be titled using the Attachments and Supporting Documentation Checklist on pages 13-14 of the CDBG application form.
+The additional documentation provided by the applicant in the attachments must support/verify the information and data included in the Project Need Narrative response.